barkatkamran2015/comp-7031-seniorcareapp/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## View Test Coverage Report
+npx jest --coverage

+Generates coverage report which can be viewed at coverage/lcov-report/index.html
 ## Congratulations! :tada:

 You've successfully run and modified your React Native App. :partying_face: